You will see mentions of both cat hair and cat fur. The two terms are often used interchangeably, but is there any difference?

-Technically speaking, however, the term fur is generally confined to mammals with very thick body hair.
-(Humans lost ours through evolution if one believes Darwin.)
-With cats, the terms are almost always used interchangeably, although, with some "hairless" breeds, the Sphynx, in particular, the short, downy stuff that is almost invisible is usually called "hair."
+There are no real differences between hair and fur.
+Technically speaking, the term fur is generally confined to mammals with very thick body hair.
+Humans have sparse body hair, so it's usually not called fur.
+With cats, you will often see body hair called fur.
+With some "hairless" breeds, such as the sphynx, the short, downy stuff that is almost invisible is usually called "hair."

-Personally, I think of "cat hair" as individual and "cat fur" as collective, e.g., a cat hair is what I find on my black sweater.
-There may be many of them, but they are not all massed together like fur is on my cat.
-When grooming my cat I may either "comb his hair" or "brush his fur."
+You can think of "cat hair" as an individual strand and "cat fur" as collective; for example, a cat hair is what you find on your black sweater.
+There may be many of them, but they are not all massed together like fur is on your cat.
+When grooming your cat you may either "comb its hair" or "brush its fur."

-Long, thick, tactile hairs extending from the sides of the muzzle, above the eyes, the cheeks, and at the outside of the lower legs on cats.
+Whiskers are the long, thick, tactile hairs extending from the sides of the muzzle, the cheeks, above the eyes, the cheeks, and at the outside of the lower legs on cats.
 Whiskers are extremely sensitive and play an important role in cats' ability to gauge openings, find their way around in total darkness, and they may even contain a scent-sensing ability.
 Whiskers are also an important factor in revealing cats' body language.

 There are several different definitions of awn hairs, depending on the breed of cat, but awn hairs usually form the basic coat.
 In some breeds, the (finer) awn hairs may be the same length as the guard hairs, while in other breeds, such as the Manx, the guard hairs are longer.

-Sparse, baby-fine hairs, such as those found on the Sphynx cat.
+These are sparse, baby-fine hairs, such as those found on the sphynx cat.
 (Humans also have vellus on all but a few body parts.)

 As in humans, curly hair in cats has flattened shafts while straight hair has round shafts.